 Safety is always one of the biggest concerns when travelling, specially with children, but not to Portugal.
-According to a 2019’s study by Global Peace index, Portugal is the world’s 3rd safest country, only behind Iceland and New Zealand.
+According to the Global Peace Index (2022), Portugal is the world’s 6th safest country.

 The cultural scene in Lisbon today is a vibrant combination of old and new, as the ghosts of Lisbon’s grand past echo evocatively around the city’s contemporary venues.

 The heart of Lisbon is filled with wide avenues, green trees, modernist-style buildings, mosaic decorations and numerous cafes.

 The city is now being reborn and renovated and was recently considered one of the trendiest cities of the world.